 This year we are:

-- Helping decide on our new school values
+- Explore different ways of communicating our new school values

-- Creating a display about what it means to be a church school
+- Creating a display about being a church school

 - Suggested questions for the new head teacher interviews